Posts Tagged ‘Italian’

 To serve, remove the chicken rollatinis from the pan and plate on a bed of arugula (optional) with the rice on the side.
 Serve with the sauce.

-My first foray into serious cooking started when I bought “The Classic Italian Cookbook,” written by the Marcella Hazan.
+My first foray into serious cooking started when I bought “The Classic Italian Cookbook,” by Marcella Hazan.

-Like many great recipes, Fettuccine Alfredo is not complicated…but few restaurants that offer it get it right.
+Like many great recipes, Fettuccine Alfredo is not complicated…but very few restaurants that offer it, actually get it right.
 Most of the Alfredo sauces I’ve had were watery, floury, and salty and had nothing in common with the real thing.

 To this day, if I want a great Alfredo, I make it like Marcella.